griga23/shoe-store/lab1.md

 ## 2. Create Pool

 ### Create Flink Compute Pool
-Create a Flink Compute Pool in environment `sbb-flink`.
+Flink Compute Pools are in environment `sbb-flink`.
 Now go back to environment `sbb-flink` and choose the `Flink (preview)` Tab.
-From there we create a new compute pool:
+From there you can see Flink compute pools:
-* choose AWS region, click `continue` and
-* enter Pool Name: `<yourname>_flink_compute_pool` with 10 Confluent Flink Units (CFU) and
-* click `Continue` button and then `Finish`.
-*
-The pool will be provisioned and ready to use in a couple of moments.
-AWS Pools take 1-2 minutes.
-Azure Pools can take 5-7 minutes.
+* We have created Flink Compute Pools for you.
+Please start using your assigned compute pool.

 ![image](terraform/img/flinkpool.png)